jam3scampbell/ProctorAI/README.md

 ***It's alive!*** A big design goal with Proctor is that it should *feel alive*.
 In my experience, I tend not to break the rules because I can intuitively *feel* the AI watching me--just like how test-takers are much less likely to cheat when they can *feel* the proctor of an exam watching them.

 ## 🚀 Setup and Installation
 To start the GUI, just type ./run.sh.
 You might get some popups asking to allow terminal access to certain utilities, which you should enable.
+The current implementation requires MacOS (and you can find a Windows-compatible version in the `windows` branch).
+We hope to make Proctor platform-independent soon.
 ```
 git clone https://github.com/jam3scampbell/ProctorAI
 cd ProctorAI